MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

 After you enable the project cost budget feature, the page is refreshed, and a **Budget match priorities** tab is added.

-## Importing cost budget from estimates
+## Importing budget from estimates

 Projects are planned by defining tasks, assigning resources, and estimating material and expense costs.
 This is reflected in the estimates of the project which can be referred under **Estimates** tab.

 By following these steps, well-planned estimates can be used as the foundation for creating a project cost budget.
 This can be accomplished by importing the estimates into the budget.

 1. Sign in to Project Operations.
 1. In the left navigation, change the area to **Projects**.